grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-html/selection/selection-text.md

 ---
 title: 'Selection.text()'
-excerpt: 'Get the text content of the Selection.'
+description: 'Get the text content of the Selection.'
 ---

 # Selection.text()